 At Rid-A-Critter, we have performed thousands of flying squirrel removal jobs, and we do them the right way.
 We humanely trap and relocate the animals, preserving family groups whenever possible.
 In the case of orphaned or injured animals, all of our technicians have a list of certified wildlife rehabilitators whom we work with and who will accept our animals.

-After the flying squirrels are trapped, we also seal up your home so that "new" flying squirrels can't move in to replace the ones we just removed.
-This exclusion work with also animal-proof your home against most other nuisance animal species such as gray squirrels, bats, birds, etc.
+After the flying squirrels are trapped, we also seal up your home so that "new" flying squirrels can't get into the attic.
+This exclusion work will also animal-proof your home to keep other nuisance animals out of your house.

 Like all animal control work, flying squirrel control and exclusion is potentially hazardous work that requires special training, equipment, and safety precautions.
 This is not a do-it-yourself kind of job.
 Save yourself the trouble and call us instead.

 Here are some pictures of flying squirrel-removal and squirrel-proofing jobs we've done in Birmingham and throughout the Metro area.

 If you need help keeping flying squirrels out of your home's attic, please call us today for an on-site inspection and consultation.